 Kansas City Chiefs vs. New England Patriots

 The day the Patriots start losing home games is the same day Marshawn Lynch makes the switch to M&Ms. Seriously, New England is a whole other level of dominant at Gillette Stadium.
 Over the past five seasons, the Patriots hold a regular-season home record of 34-6.
 Add in the recent trade for stud wide receiver Branding Cooks, and this team is the closest thing in sports to a guarantee in front of its home crowd.
-Sure, Julian Edelman bit the dust in the preseason, but this is Tom freakin’ Brady we’re talking about here.
+Sure, Julian Edelman went down in the preseason, but this is Tom freakin’ Brady we’re talking about here.
 This is a guy who managed to bring relevance to the name Brandon LaFell.
-Yea.
-The road to ring No. 6 starts this Thursday, and you can expect it to start with a win.
+The road to ring number six starts this Thursday, and you can expect it to start with a win.

 Prediction: Patriots 31, Chiefs 20

 The Lions front office believes Matthew Stafford is their guy, So much so that they signed him to a five-year, $135 million deal deal, making him the highest paid player in the history of the league.
 He’ll be put to the test in Detroit’s season opener as the Lions take on an Arizona team that recorded 48 sacks last season.
 With the loss of offensive tackle Taylor Decker, Markus Golden and company are licking their lips.
 Ultimately, Detroit’s all-to-familiar struggles on the ground will prove fatal, and the Cardinals will squeak one out in the Motor City.

 Prediction: Arizona 24, Detroit 23